jeajq/jobtracker/README.md

 ## How to Run
 ````
-* Download from GitHub Repo
+1. Download from GitHub Repo
-* Unzip file to your preferred location
+2. Unzip file to your preferred location
-* Open Command Prompt and change the current directory to job-tracker (project root folder)
+3. Open Command Prompt and change the current directory to job-tracker (project root folder)
-* Run "npm install" to download necessary modules, this starts the app at http://localhost:3000
+4. Run "npm install" to download necessary modules, this starts the app at http://localhost:3000
-* Run "npm start" to start server
+5. Run "npm start" to start server
-* Open a second window of Command Prompt and change the current directory to /server folder
+6. Open a second window of Command Prompt and change the current directory to /server folder
-* Run "npm install" to download necessary modules
+7. Run "npm install" to download necessary modules
-* Run "npm start" to start webscraping, server should run and retrieve jobs
+8. Run "npm start" to start webscraping, server should run and retrieve jobs
+9. Open another Command Prompt and change the current directory to job-tracker
+10. Run "npm run electron-start" to launch desktop application window (must be done after step 5)

 ````
 ## Links